310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 • Facial Pain: Bruxism can cause pain in the face, especially in the cheeks and around the eyes.

-• Sleep Disruption: Bruxism can cause sleep disruptions, as the grinding or clenching of the teeth can wake the person up or disrupt their sleep cycle.
+• Sleep Disruption: Bruxism can cause sleep disruptions, as teeth grinding or clenching can wake the person up or disrupt their sleep cycle.

 In severe cases, you may develop TMJ disorder from teeth grinding due to: